 Bank of Ireland Junk Kouture is a national contest which encourages young designers in second level education to create striking couture designs and impressive works of wearable art from everyday junk that would normally find its way into the bin.
 Bank of Ireland Junk Kouture aims to inspire and ignite passion in these teenagers while at the same time subtly educating them about the importance of recycling and reusing waste.
 Over the last six years, Bank of Ireland Junk Kouture has established itself as the premier recycled fashion competition for teenagers throughout Ireland and Northern Ireland.

 Robotics is one of 5 competition modules available to transition year students.
 Robotics involves the building of a robot from a kit that is bought by the school.
-The students assemble the robot then then must program it to perform simple tasks.
+The students assemble the robot where they must then program it to perform simple tasks.
 Each year the VEX 'game' requires the robots to complete a number of different tasks on the clock.
 The VEX Robotics competition runs its finals each year in CIT where SMGS competed last year for the first time, winning best display and qualifying for the final rounds.

 Young Scientist, Young Social Innovators, Media Studies, Horticulture, Home Economics, Debating, public speaking, Music, Art, Engineering, Construction Studies, Community Links, Technical Graphics, Computer Animation, healthy eating, LCVP

 Tuesday 21st March €100 Payment to secure place

 Friday 12th May €100